 A guided tour of New England's colorful coastline aboard a seaworthy vessel is sure to be a memorable outing, as is a riverboat trip as the leaves put on their annual show.
 Scenic tours from M/S Mount Washington are geared toward the best leaf-peeping opportunities, sailing around Lake Winnipesaukee in New Hampshire.
 Boat trips are scheduled daily from mid-September until mid-October in 2020, and possibly longer depending on the duration of the foliage.

 For a more immersive trip, the Maine Windjammer Association sails out on the Atlantic Coast for multi-day trips.
 You'll be able to travel along the scenic Maine coast and even further up into Canada, depending on which tour you choose and the number of days.
 Each day includes about six hours of sailing time, after which you'll drop anchor and be able to explore a local fishing village or uninhabited island in order to fully take in the scenery.

-It's one thing to pick up the prettiest fallen leaves that catch your eye, but how magnificent would it be to soar above the foliage, tickling the treetops?
-Well, these aerial adventures offer the chance to do exactly that.
-When you set sail on a hot air balloon flight this fall with Above Reality Hot Air Balloon Rides, for example, you'll enjoy views few other leaf peepers will never experience.
+It's one thing to pick up the prettiest fallen leaves that catch your eye, but you could also soar above the foliage, tickling the treetops.
+Several aerial adventures offer the chance to do exactly that.
+When you set sail on a fall hot air balloon flight with Above Reality Hot Air Balloon Rides, for example, you'll enjoy views few other leaf peepers will never experience.
 This tour company flies regularly from its home base in Essex Junction (near Burlington), Vermont.
 All balloon cabins are reserved for private groups in 2020, making this one of the most thrilling ways to maintain social distance this fall.